A BSDE approach to the asymmetric risk-sensitive optimization and its applications: Asymmetric risk-sensitive control problems

 The objective is to find $\bar{u}(\cdot) \in\mathcal{U}[0,T]$ (if it ever exists) such that

 Let us review some pioneering works about the risk-sensitive control problems in details.
 Consider the risk-sensitive control problem with the cost functional (\ref{intro-exp-objec}) with state equation (\ref{intro-fward-state-eq}).
 The problem that minimizing (\ref{intro-exp-objec}) subject to (\ref{intro-fward-state-eq}) was studied by Lim and Zhou \cite{LimZhou05} in two cases.
-On the one hand, under the assumption that $(\Phi,f)$ is uniformly bounded and the corresponding value function defined from (\ref{intro-exp-objec}) is sufficiently smooth, they obtained a new risk-sensitive MP for (\ref{intro-exp-objec} )-(\ref{intro-fward-state-eq}).
+On the one hand, under the assumption that $(\Phi,f)$ is uniformly bounded and the corresponding value function defined from (\ref{intro-exp-objec}) is sufficiently smooth, they obtained a new risk-sensitive MP for (\ref{intro-exp-objec})-(\ref{intro-fward-state-eq}).
 On the other hand, when $(\Phi,f)$ is no longer bounded, the authors studied the risk-sensitive LQ problems by taking

 where $A$, $B$, $\Sigma$, $H$, $M$, $N$ are respectively matrices or matrix-valued, deterministic function on $[0,T]$ in suitable sizes.
 The authors obtained the optimal control in the feedback form by verifying sufficient conditions for optimality.
 After that, using neither stochastic MP nor DPP, a completion-of-square approach is adopted by Duncan in \cite{Duncan} to solve this kind of problems, so one can get rid of the assumption that the value function is sufficiently smooth in, as called in \cite{Duncan}, the linear-exponential-quadratic Gaussian case.

-As an application of risk-sensitive control in mathematical finance, the continuous time portfolio optimization problems with identical risk-sensitive attitudes towards different risk sources are well studied.
-Let $d=m+n$ with two positive integer $m,n$ and let $a\in\mathbb{R}^{m}$, $b\in\mathbb{R}^{n}$, and $A$, $B$, $\Lambda$, $\Sigma$ be respectively $m\times n$, $n\times n$, $n\times d$, $m\times d$ constant matrices, and $r(t)$ be a nonnegative, deterministic function of $t$.
-If $\Gamma=\frac{\theta}{4}\mathrm{I}_{d\times d}$ for some $\theta>0$, then (\ref{state-eqy0})-(\ref{obje-eq-y0}) is closely related to the portfolio optimization problem studied in \cite{Kuroda-Nagai} that the objective is to maximize the risk-sensitized expected growth rate up to time horizon $T$:
+Based on this review, in our new formulation (\ref{state-eqy0})-(\ref{obje-eq-y0}), we will primarily focus on bounded $(\Phi,f)$ and (\ref{prelim-LQ-coeff}) during the upcoming investigation.